History Colorado Center: Mountains

 In this exhibit area, visitors can marvel at some of the wildlife Colorado's mountains have to offer as well as see how roads and rivers through the mountains have shaped life everywhere in the state.
-Using a hands-on water diorama and trees affected by the Mountain pine beetle as examples, the museum illustrates just how important preserving Colorado's resources is.
+Using a hands-on water diorama and trees affected by the mountain pine beetle as examples, the museum illustrates just how important preserving Colorado's resources is.

 Destination Colorado

-Destination Colorado focuses on the former town of Keota, Colorado which has since become unincorporated.
+Destination Colorado focuses on the former town of Keota, Colorado, which has since become unincorporated.
 The town, established in 1880, is described as the iconic homesteading mecca that faced drought and famine but was also filled with kindness and community.
 The trip through the exhibit is narrated by several actors portraying real residents of Keota as it winds through the general store and school, among other places.
 Some of Keota's residences and many of their relatives are still alive today.

 Colorado Stories

 Colorado Stories takes an in-depth look at some of the people that have shaped Colorado's history and made it the state it is today.
 Highlights include a ski jump simulator and a short video on loop depicting the struggles faced by internees at the Granada War Relocation Center, an internment camp in Southeastern Colorado used to house Japanese-Americans after the attack on Pearl Harbor.
 A walk-through exhibit area shows the cramped conditions in the internees' quarters.
-Other exhibits include a Silverton, CO silver mine, a look at rangers working in Rocky Mountain National Park and a section that explores the various triumphs and hardships experienced by Colorado's African-Americans.
+Other exhibits include a Silverton, Colorado silver mine, a look at rangers working in Rocky Mountain National Park and a section that explores the various triumphs and hardships experienced by Colorado's African-Americans.